miloshah/Pollwidget/README.md

 - Ensured responsiveness and styling to improve user experience.

 This implementation meets the requirements specified and provides a foundation for further enhancements and customizations.

+###Improvements:
+-  Persistence of votes across sessions: The current implementation uses localStorage to store the responses.
+This means that the votes are only saved locally on the user’s machine.
+If the user clears their browser data or switches devices, the votes will be lost.
+A more robust solution would be to store the votes on a server.
+- Internationalization of the text of the polls